DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

 ```
 This annotation registers a URL path pattern with this class.

-Note, any methods in this class that annotated with a path will be relative to this path.
+Note, any controller methods defined within this class will reference a path relative to the path assigned to the class.
 ```
 @RequestMapping("/api/{apiCategory}/{model}")
 ```
+- Values in curly braces are wildcard Values
+- After the match is made, portions of the URL path will be assigned to the following variables
+  - apiCategory
+  - model
 ```
 @SuppressWarnings("rawtypes")
 public class RestResourceController implements InitializingBean {